Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 Due to the reported mishandling of his injury, the relationship between Leonard and the San Antonio Spurs seems to be beyond repair and he wants out.

-The most intriguing part of that, according to ESPN's Adrian Wojnarowski, was the fact that he wanted to play in L.A., preferably the Lakers.
+The most intriguing part of that, according to ESPN's Adrian Wojnarowski, was the fact that he wanted to play in L.A., preferably with the Lakers.

 While Los Angeles hasn't made an "overwhelming offer" to San Antonio to land Leonard, hedging their bets that they might have a better chance of getting him next summer outright, the Spurs have made it clear that the Lakers will have to pony up if it wants their two-time Defensive Player of the Year.